Cosmographic constraints from late-time probes including fast radio bursts: Constraints with cosmography

 Fig. \ref{fig:7} portrays the confidence regions showing the correlations or degeneracies between the deceleration and jerk parameters with the Hubble parameter.
-We evaluated several combinations of BAO+BBN+CMB with other datasets (FRB, CC, and SNe) and the joint analysis.
-The (BAO+BBN+CMB)-only contours exhibit tight but elongated degeneracy regions, particularly along the \( H_0 \)–\( j_0 \) direction.
-When FRB data are included, the contours shrink modestly and rotate slightly, indicating that FRBs provide complementary information that helps to alleviate the parameter degeneracy partially.
-The addition of CC further tightens the constraints, especially along the \( j_0 \) axis.
-The most noticeable improvement comes from the inclusion of SNe, which significantly reduces the uncertainty in both parameters and modifies the degeneracy direction.
-The full combination of all probes (FRB+CC+SNe+(BAO+BBN+CMB)) results in the smallest and most circular confidence region, demonstrating that the synergy between datasets not only reduces uncertainties but also breaks the degeneracies inherent to BAO+BBN+CMB alone.
-In the $q_0-H_0$ plane, the contour lines exhibit a trend similar to that observed in the $j_0-H_0$ plane.
-However, rather than displaying clear degeneracy, they show significant correlations between the parameters.
-When combining BAO+BBN+CMB and FRB data, the correlations remain strong: \( \rho = -0.94 \) between \( H_0 \) and \( q_0 \), and \( \rho = -0.65 \) between \( H_0 \) and \( j_0 \).
-Similar behaviors are observed in the (BAO+BBN+CMB)+CC and (BAO+BBN+CMB)+SNe combinations, where BAO+BBN+CMB dominates the correlation structure and improves the parameter constraints.
+We evaluated several combinations of DESI+CMB with other datasets (FRB, CC, and SNe) and the joint analysis.
+The (DESI+CMB)-only contours exhibit tight but elongated degeneracy regions, particularly along the \( H_0 \)–\( j_0 \) direction.
+When FRB data are included, the contours shrink modestly, indicating that FRBs provide complementary information that helps to alleviate the parameter degeneracy partially.
+The addition of CC further tightens the constraints, especially along the \( j_0 \) axis, and its impact is substantially stronger than that of FRB.
+The most noticeable improvement comes from the inclusion of SNe, which significantly reduces the uncertainty in both parameters and modifies the degeneracy direction, resulting in a more circular confidence region.
+The full combination (FRB+CC+SNe+(DESI+CMB)) offers only a marginal refinement relative to the SNe+(DESI+CMB) combination, indicating that once SNe are included, additional probes contribute only a slight further improvement.
+These constraints demonstrate that the synergy between datasets not only reduces uncertainties but also breaks the degeneracies inherent to DESI+CMB alone.
+In the $H_0-q_0$ plane, the contour lines exhibit a trend similar to that observed in the $H_0-j_0$ plane.
+However, rather than showing clear degeneracy, they show significant correlations between the parameters.
+When combining DESI+CMB and FRB data, the correlation between \( H_0 \) and \( q_0 \) remains strong \( \rho = -0.95 \).
+Similar behaviors are observed in the (DESI+CMB)+CC and (DESI+CMB)+SNe combinations, where DESI+CMB dominates the correlation structure and improves the parameter constraints.